artste/testcell/README.md

     'global variable'

-There is a dedicated syntax to enable passing variables to an isolated context and saving variables of objects back to the main context tith the `(inputs)->(outputs)` syntax
+There is a dedicated syntax to enable passing variables to an isolated context and saving variables of objects back to the main context with the `(inputs)->(outputs)` syntax

 ``` python